 Reputation used to have weight.

 That situation no longer exists.
 Road shows, town hall meetings, online forums, community presentations and site tours must be more than window dressing.
-Social media is another source of real time public input although it can be monitored, never controlled.
-One example of a public consultation that launched with enthusiastic support but deteriorated to the point it was detrimental to the project was a recent engagement campaign on a major transportation change (BC Ferries 2014).
+Social media is another channel for real time public input.
+Although it can be monitored, never controlled.
+One example of a public consultation launched with enthusiastic support but which deteriorated to the point it was detrimental to the project was a recent engagement campaign on a major transportation change (BC Ferries 2014).
 Unfortunately, the final perception was negative because many stakeholders felt project owners had never been interested in their voices, only the appearance of authentic consultation.
 In these circumstances the act of public consultation merely reinforced frustration and increased the risk of resistance.

 A truly powerful communications tool when used expertly, public consultation can solve issues before they stop a project.
 The genuine act of inviting stakeholders to step forward is the professional and in some cases, the required process to manage a project from idea to successful completion.